Corporate Governance

 The Company has not clearly prescribed standards or a policy concerning independence for the appointment of Outside Directors, however, at the time of selection, candidates for which independence can be secured in consideration of the independence standards of a financial instruments exchange are selected.

-The basic policy for selecting candidates for Outside Directors is that they possess the extensive experience and deep knowledge required of Outside Directors or exceptional knowledge in the fields of law and corporate accounting as well as the ability to express fair and objective opinions from an independent standpoint in order to improve the corporate governance of the Group.
+As a basic policy for selecting candidates for Outside Directors, decisions are made based on the assumption that the candidates possess the extensive experience and deep knowledge required of Outside Directors or exceptional knowledge in the fields of law and corporate accounting as well as the ability to express fair and objective opinions from an independent standpoint in order to improve the corporate governance of the Group.

 Reasons for election of Outside Directors